Jon Morgan

 5. Submit the Forms to the Appropriate Agency

-The DBA filing method will also vary, so some states will allow DBA registration through either mail, phone, or email, while some will only allow one or two options.
+The DBA filing method will also vary, so some states will allow DBA registration through either mail, phone, or email, while others will only allow one or two options.

 Along with the completed forms, you may be required to provide a copy of the application to a local newspaper for publication.